columbia/smt-mc/mc-tools/readme.txt

 $ cd $SMT_MC_ROOT/mc-tools
 $ ./mk-dbug

-3. Update the $PATH in  your ~/.bashrc, run "echo $PATH" to make sure it is correct.
-$ export PATH=$PATH:$SMT_MC_ROOT/mc-tools/dbug/install/bin

-4. How to use dbug.
+3. How to use dbug.
 $ cd $SMT_MC_ROOT/mc-tools
 $ gcc $SMT_MC_ROOT/mc-tools/dbug/tutorial/example-2.c -lpthread -o dbug-ex2
-$ explorer.rb --prefix $SMT_MC_ROOT/mc-tools/dbug/install/ ./dbug-ex2
+$ $SMT_MC_ROOT/mc-tools/dbug/install/bin/explorer.rb --prefix $SMT_MC_ROOT/mc-tools/dbug/install/ ./dbug-ex2

 Then you will see a "dbug-logs" directory in your local working directory, and a few "dbug-history-x".
 E.g., "dbug-history-1" is one of the exploration dbug explored.